 Urban Chickens in Columbia

 There is no one way to build a chicken coop.
-I’ve seen coops made from garbage cans, dog houses, wooden pallets, mobile homes, cedar planks, plywood, from the lowliest to the most prime of materials.
-It just depends on what you want it to look like, the amount you are willing to spend or the materials you are able to find.
+I’ve seen coops made from garbage cans, dog houses, wooden pallets, mobile homes, cedar planks, and plywood — from the lowliest to the most prime materials.
+It just depends on what you want it to look like, the amount you are willing to spend, or the materials you are able to find.

 The only requirements are that it:

 - be dry

 - have adequate ventilation, but be free from drafts

 - 12-15 inches of roost space per bird (usually made out of a 2X4 with the wider side facing up-so that the birds can completely cover their feet with their feathers in winter).
 This is actually way more space than the birds will use, but it is typical to provide that much space.

 - nest box door (for easy exterior access to eggs)

 - 4-10 square feet per bird (the lower number is if they have access to a run or are free range, while if confined the larger number is recommended)

 - 1/2 to 1 inch ventilation holes along each side or equivalent